 Welcome!
 We’re glad you found us.

-Whether you’re new to our studio or new to yoga, we have a variety of class options for you, both in studio and via live stream.
+Whether you’re new to our studio or new to yoga, we have a variety of class options for you, both in studio and live stream.
 Check out Our Approach & Class Descriptions for more info.

-We offer affordable and flexible rates so that you can practice in a way that fits your budget, goals, and lifestyle. choose from packages of classes, memberships, and drop-ins.
+We offer affordable and flexible rates so that you can practice in a way that fits your budget, goals, and lifestyle.
+Select from packages of classes, memberships, and drop-ins.
 Check out our Rates page to learn more.

 If you’re brand new to yoga, take a look at our FAQs below.
 We’ll walk you through some common questions about starting this life-changing practice.
 If you’ve practiced yoga before but are new to Sellwood Yoga, take a look at our About page to learn what makes us unique in Portland’s thriving health-and-wellness world.

-Before you attend your first in studio class, check out our Studio COVID Protocol page for information on studio etiquette and class procedures.
+Before you attend your first in studio class, check out our Taking Classes at Our Studio page for information on studio etiquette and class procedures.
 If you’re attending a live stream class, take a look at our Live Stream page for FAQs specific to online classes.

 We look forward to getting to know you and watching your practice grow and deepen.
 Please email us at email@example.com if you have any questions or concerns.
 See you in class!